 Safari Park is where you can drive your car through a 7 kilometer drive of giraffe, elephants, zebras and more.
 Or, if you don’t have a car, there’s a bus you can take that has a guide who will explain everything about the park and the animals you’ll see along the way.
 You will also see an orang utan boxing show, a Hollywood cowboy stunt show, a Jungle Walk and much more.

 Marine Park has a lot of animal and marine life shows (sea lions, dolphin, polar bear) that kids will really enjoy.
 Also, don’t miss Spy War, where a ‘secret agent’ has to evade enemy gunfire, and capture the bad guys – all done from the seat of a jet ski – a really exciting show to watch.

 Safari World is a jam-packed full day out for all the family, as moms and dads will enjoy this as much as kids do.
 There’s also some pretty decent restaurants, snack bars and food stalls and great gift shops too.

-For Safari World, it’s best to avoid the organized tours as they get very expensive.
+For Safari World, it is best to avoid the organized tours as they get very expensive.
 Instead, take a number 26 bus from Victory Monument to Minburi and then a taxi or minicab from there will take you straight to Safari World.
-Entrance fee is around 750 baht ($21) per park for adults and 450 baht ($13) for kids, but well worth the money.
+Entrance fee is around 750 baht ($21) per park for adults and 450 baht ($13) for kids, but is well worth the money.

 These three theme parks are some of Bangkok’s best.
-They’ll provide hours of fun for all the family, are quite cheap and, if you make a day of it, don’t forget to try one of the many Thai food stalls you’ll find at every theme park.
+They will provide hours of fun for all the family, are quite cheap and, if you make a day of it, don’t forget to try one of the many Thai food stalls you will find at every theme park.